 Reviewing your SM&CR categorisation

-There are 6 thresholds which will result in a firm being classified as Enhanced.
-Four of these thresholds are based on Gabriel/RegData returns.
-The table below shows what the thresholds are and what specific returns this information is based on.
+There are six thresholds which will result in a firm being classified as Enhanced.
+Four of these are based on thresholds related to business size as reported on various returns.

 If you are in retail intermediary who does not complete RMA-B please refer to the further information below